Injured in a Bicycle Accident in PA? Munley Law Personal Injury Attorneys Can Help

 A: If you use your bicycle as part of your job, such as a bike messager or a delivery person, and you get into an accident while on the job, you may be able to file for workers’ compensation as well as a third-party claim against the driver.
 If you need help with a workers’ compensation claim after a bicycle accident, contact our workers’ compensation lawyers.

-Contact a Bicycle Accident Lawyer at Munley Law Now
+Contact a Bicycle Accident Lawyer at Munley Law Personal Injury Attorneys Now

 If you’ve been injured in a bike accident involving a motor vehicle, get the help that you need.
-With offices throughout Pennsylvania, including Scranton, Philadelphia, Allentown, and Wilkes-Barre, our bike accident attorneys are prepared to fight for rights and get compensation for your bicycle accident injuries.
+Our bike accident attorneys are prepared to fight for rights and get compensation for your bicycle accident injuries.
 We’ll investigate the accident, discover who truly is at fault, and negotiate a settlement that will help pay for your present and future expenses.
-If necessary, Munley Law will represent you in court if a settlement cannot be reached.
+If necessary, Munley Law Personal Injury Attorneys will represent you in court if a settlement cannot be reached.

 Don’t wait much longer.
 If you were involved in a bicycle accident and received major injuries, now is the time to act.
-Contact the Scranton personal injury lawyers at Munley Law today for a free consultation.
+Contact the personal injury lawyers at Munley Law Personal Injury Attorneys today for a free consultation.